-Hypothermia occurs when human body loses heat faster than it can produce heat, causing a dangerously low body temperature.
-Normal body temperature is around 98.6 F (37 C).
-Hypothermia occurs as temperature falls below 95 F (35 C).
+Hypothermia occurs in human beings.
+It occurs when the human body loses heat faster than it can produce heat, causing a dangerously low body temperature.
+Normal body temperature is around 98.6°F (37°C).
+Hypothermia occurs as temperature falls below 95°F (35°C).

 DPT vaccine is administered to prevent diseases like:

 DPT is a combination vaccine to protect against Diphtheria, Tetanus and Pertussis (whooping cough).